 We’ll explore the islands by foot and kayaks to give us the local perspective of these quaint island towns.
 When we rejoin our ship, don’t forget to take a dip in the Adriatic Sea’s refreshing cool blue water, before continuing the magic of Croatian Cruising.

 Croatia is the Mediterranean destination to see – with its blend of great food and delicious wine, its rugged and dramatic Adriatic coastline, the translucent purity of its sea, and the generally easygoing attitude of the locals themselves.
 These pearls of the South Adriatic will leave you with an abundance of memories as we visit Dubrovnik, the lakes of Mljet island, Golden Cape and the most beautiful beach located on Brac Island.
 It is had to believe that this country was once a war zone almost two decades ago.
 Croatia is a well established safe, independent and tourist-friendly country.

 • Cruise the Adriatic Sea while island hopping

 • See Diocletian’s Palace, a UNESCO Heritage Site

-• Bike through the countryside of Stari Grad, one of Croatia’s oldest towns
+• Enjoy the island of Hvar, one of Croatia’s Harbour towns

 • Swim at Croatia’s most famous beach, Zlatni Rat